How to Become a Theme Park Tester and Get Paid to Visit Theme Parks

 1. Become a Theme Park Blogger

-On your own blog, begin blogging about the different theme parks you have visited.
+On your own website, get paid to blog about the different theme parks you have visited.
 Dedicate your site to theme parks only and get paid for your content about theme parks.
 What’s more, you can tell people you have a Disney theme park tester job and show them all the reviews of Disney theme parks you’ve visited.

 In your blog posts, talk about the rides, food, customer service, and your overall experience with a particular theme park.
 There is no right or wrong answer on how to write a post.
 Simply share your experience from your point of view.